muratk5n/thirdwave/en/README.md

 ---

-It's not surprising why the ultra-rich like the current incarnation of digital cash, or crypto - they are based on finite amount money base, so the rich figure if "I put my money in this thing it won't depreceate because it will maintain its value".
+It's not surprising the ultra-rich like the current incarnation of digital cash, "crypto" - they are based on finite amount money base, so rich ppl figure if "I put my money in this thing it won't depreciate because it will maintain its value".

 ---